 When it comes to jewellery making, where tools are many and items are small, I love some of the ideas by Nancy LT Hamilton who looks at some pretty nifty and thrifty DIY desk storage ideas, as well as some nifty tricks of the trade in her video.
 If you’re a jewellery making enthusiast, you may also want to check out her You Tube Channel for some great instructional techniques and projects.
 Again, what she manages to incorporate into a small space is pretty impressive.
 I particularly like Nancy’s down-to-earth style.

-Finally, I come to the needs of you many Scrap-booking enthusiasts out there (and I know there are a lot of you!), I have decided on “Tips for Scrap-bookers: Shari’s Studio”.
-I loved the ideas and thought processes in this video, again she has cleverly used many different kinds of storage successfully in a small space, and has clearly defined areas for different aspects of her work.
+Finally, I come to the needs of the many Scrap-booking enthusiasts out there (and I know there are a lot of you!), I have decided on this video by Juliana Michaels at 17 Turtles.
+I loved the ideas and thought processes in this video, and how she has cleverly used many different kinds of aesthetic storage successfully in a small ‘realistic’ space which most of us would have.
+She has clearly defined areas for different aspects of her work, and I also found her advice on how to maintain and regularly purge items to ensure she has a workable and inspiring space a refreshing change from most tours I found online.